 former HYA participant and current HYA Outreach Counselor

-Three evenings a week medical providers volunteer during our syringe exchange.
-These professionals are able to provide free on-site medical care as well as direct referrals to methadone and suboxone programs.
+Three evenings per week, licensed medical providers volunteer during our syringe exchange, providing basic medical services free-of-charge.
+In addition to free on-site medical care, these professionals also are able to provide referrals to methadone and suboxone programs.

 Every month (since 2005) the Clean-Up Crew, which is composed of 10-20 HYA staff and program participants, walk the streets of Haight Ashbury, the east end of Golden Gate and Panhandle Park and surrounding neighborhoods properly disposing of discarded syringes.
 Before every session, the Crew is thoroughly trained on safety protocol, including how to properly dispose of syringes and respond to accidental needle sticks.
 Participants also distribute awareness materials to possible users of syringes and other community residents that describe the proper methods of disposal for syringes.
 Therefore, while beautifying the community by properly discarding syringes, HYA is also preventing future improper disposal of syringes.